 The Los Alamos Dynamics Summer School is a very selective summer school in which top upper-level US-citizen undergraduate students from universities around the nation attend lectures and work in teams of three with a Los Alamos Lab mentor on research projects related to the Engineering Institute's technology focus.
-Their objective is to produce a conference publication summarizing their results by the end of the summer.

 This Institute focuses on developing innovative solution strategies for problems that support the forward deployment theme of the SoS Pillar.

 Learn more about the Science of Signatures Advanced Studies Institute »

 This week-long course, developed through close collaboration between the Laboratory’s top science, engineering, and legal professionals, offers the knowledge and tools that will better prepare judges to evaluate whether scientific arguments and methodologies meet threshold requirements for admissibility in the courtroom.

 Learn more about the Judicial Science School »

 - Current Projects: Blind Modal ID in High Resolution Pixel Domain

 “Since 2003, LANL has funded numerous collaborative research projects that involve UCSD faculty members and graduate students from the structural engineering (SE), mechanical and aerospace engineering (MAE), electrical and computer engineering (ECE), and computer science and engineering (CSE) departments.
 In addition to their faculty advisor, LANL staff provide additional mentoring for these students when they visit Los Alamos.”